Category: Seneca

 Seneca’s key insight for overcoming stress

-I have often observed that insouciant people seldom suffer from stress.
-They go about their business without thinking long of the consequences, accept setbacks philosophically, […]
+I have often observed that insouciant people seldom suffer from worry.
+They go about their business without thinking long of the consequences, accept setbacks philosophically, and keep trudging ahead despite criticism and opposition.
+Seneca did not regard insouciance as a valid philosophical stance because it reduces humans to a perceptual level.
+It makes humans prone…

 -